DS4PS/cpp-523-spr-2020/schedule.md

-*** { @unit = "Open Oct-07 to 12", @title = "Final Exam", @assignment, @foldout}
+*** { @unit = "Open Feb 29 to March 02", @title = "Final Exam", @assignment, @foldout}

 <br>
 <br>

-You can start the exam any time between Monday and Saturday Oct 12th.
+You can start the exam any time between Saturday, February 29th and Monday, March 2nd.
 You have 4 hours to complete the exam once it is started.

 You are allowed to look back over your notes and use a calculator for help with math.